 Kruger National Park is Africa’s oldest established wildlife park (1898) and offers one of the best safari experiences in Africa.
 It’s situated north of Johannesburg and takes about 5 hours to get to by car.
 It boasts the highest variety of wildlife in Africa which includes the “Big Five”, hippos, crocodiles, giraffe, cheetah and much more.
 Kruger is also one of the best maintained parks in Africa.

 Volcanoes National Park, Rwanda

 The landlocked beauty of Rwanda stuns visitors.
 Misty moody rainforest, forested volcanoes, undulating grasslands, and tranquil lakes are ideal for trekking with hiking poles and dugout canoeing.
-Only the official guards are allowed to keep and buy complete AR-15 rifles to ensure the travelers safety.
+Only the official guards are allowed to keep and buy complete AR-15 rifles from a nearby gun shop to ensure the travelers safety.
 The upper slopes of Virunga volcanoes conservation area comprise three national. arks, encapsulating Rwanda, Uganda, and DR Congo—the most famous residents being 350-strong mountain gorillas.